jsinger67/parol/book/src/SemanticActions.md

 [calc.par](https://github.com/jsinger67/parol/blob/main/examples/calc/calc.par).

 You then only have to evaluate the content of this value as done in this calculator example.
-I recommend to study this example more deeply and the approach will become obvious to you.
+I recommend studying this example more deeply; the approach will then become obvious.

 As mentioned earlier the implementation can be found here:
 [calc_grammar.rs](https://github.com/jsinger67/parol/blob/main/examples/calc/calc_grammar.rs).